-Looking through the camera lens almost with a trained eye of a painter, the film is a dignified and beautifully stylized family fresco about motherhood, picking up every detail from the superb acting of all actors involved, and in this case, it’s even pretty irrelevant if we don’t know who the leading characters really are, what they talk about, nor what the husbands do to support themselves and their families to guarantee their high standard of living.
-While the story begins in the late 1800s and ends at the beginning of this century, it covers five generations and keeps its focus on the first three, which is more than sufficient to have the full breathtaking two-hour story as it is now.
+Looking through the camera lens almost with a trained eye of a painter, the film is a dignified and beautifully stylized family fresco about motherhood, picking up every detail from the superb acting of all actors involved.
+In this case, it’s even pretty irrelevant if we don’t know who the leading characters really are, what they talk about, nor what the husbands do to support themselves and their families to guarantee their high standard of living.
+While the story begins in the late 1800s and ends at the beginning of this century, it covers five generations and focuses on the first three, which is more than sufficient to have the full breathtaking two-hour story as it is now.

 UGC Theater, Brussels, Belgium